Share of cultural fields in employment in the national economy was still falling, but the share of value added was growing slightly in 2016

-In 2015, the share of culture in the economy was the same as in the year before, or 2.9 per cent of gross domestic product.
-In previous years, the tendency has been falling both in production and especially in employment, but this fall appears to have halted now at least for the time being.
-Although the share of culture in the economy is otherwise unchanged, the games industry grew strongly in 2015 as well.
+In 2016, the share of culture in the economy was slightly bigger than in the year before, or 3.0 per cent of gross domestic product (2.9 per cent in 2015).
+In previous years, the tendency has been falling both in production and especially in employment.
+The direction appears to have turned for production, although in employment the share of culture continues falling.
+The games industry also grew in 2016, even though the growth rate seems to have slowed down clearly.
 Most of the activity of the games industry remains outside the limitations of the actual culture satellite, but separate calculations have been made on the games industry for this release.

-Measured in current prices, the value added of culture was in 2015 slightly higher than in 2014, but the share of culture in the value added of the whole economy was on the same level, because the value added of the entire economy also grew.
-In many industry groups, value added was either unchanged or had grown slightly and somewhat bigger growth was visible particularly in the industry groups ‘motion pictures, videos and computer games’ and ‘amusement parks, games and other entertainment and recreation’.
-On the other hand, industry groups related to newspapers and journals and periodicals and other printing went down clearly.
+Measured in current prices, the value added of culture was in 2016 clearly higher than in 2015, but the share of culture in the value added of the whole economy grew only slightly, because the value added of the entire economy also grew.
+In many industry groups, value added was either unchanged or had grown slightly and somewhat bigger growth was visible particularly in the industry groups ‘publishing and retail sale of books’, ‘recorded media’ and ‘arrangement of cultural events’.
+On the other hand, a clear decrease was visible in the industry groups related to the manufacture and sales of entertainment electronics, and radio and television.